pointfreeco/swift-structured-queries/Sources/StructuredQueriesSQLiteCore/Documentation.docc/Articles/Views.md

 `(String, String)` is inserted into `ReminderWithList` we will only create a new reminder with the title specified, and we will only find an existing reminders list (if one exists) for the title specified.
-And to implement this re-routing logic, one uses a [temporary trigger](<doc:Triggers>) on the view with an "INSTEAD OF" clause, which allows you to re-route any inserts on the view into some other table:
+And to implement this re-routing logic, one uses a [temporary trigger](<doc:Triggers>) on the view with an `INSTEAD OF` clause, which allows you to re-route any inserts on the view into some other table:

 ```swift